 - on the user's property;

 - on the property of someone who has consented to the use of fireworks on that property;

 - at a special discharge location.

 See above fact sheet for more on Indiana's fireworks laws and the penalties for violating them.
-Contact your local fire department if you have any questions about acceptable fireworks practices in your area.
+Contact the local fire department with any questions about acceptable fireworks practices in the area.

 Fireworks Application Section

-NOTICE - Please contact us if an Indiana fireworks vendor does not display or has been unable to provide a certificate of compliance.
-Call us at 317-232-1407 or e-mail Chris Clouse.
-Thank You.
+NOTICE - If an Indiana fireworks vendor does not display or has been unable to provide a certificate of compliance, please call the IDHS Division of Fire and Building Services at 317-232-1407 or e-mail CodePermits@dhs.in.gov.